History of U.S. foreign policy, 1776–1801: British seizures

-Upon going to war against France, the British Royal Navy began intercepting ships of neutral countries bound for French ports.
-The French imported large amounts of American foodstuffs, and the British hoped to starve the French into defeat by intercepting these shipments.
+After France declared war on Britain, the Royal Navy began intercepting ships of neutral countries bound for French ports.
+France imported large amounts of American foodstuffs, and the British hoped to starve the French into defeat by intercepting these shipments.
 In November 1793, the British government widened the scope of these seizures to include any neutral ships trading with the French West Indies, including those flying the American flag.
 By the following March, more than 250 U.S. merchant ships had been seized.
-Americans were outraged, and angry protests erupted in several cities.
+The American public was outraged, and angry protests erupted in several cities.
 Many Jeffersonians in Congress demanded a declaration of war, but Congressman James Madison instead called for strong economic retaliation, including an embargo on all trade with Britain.
-Further inflaming anti-British sentiment in Congress, news arrived while the matter was under debate that the Governor General of British North America, Lord Dorchester, had made an inflammatory speech inciting Native tribes in the Northwest Territory against the Americans.
+Further inflaming anti-British sentiment in Congress, news arrived while the matter was under debate that the Governor General of British North America, Lord Dorchester, had made an inflammatory speech inciting Native tribes in the Northwest Territory to resist American settler encroachment.

 Congress responded to these "outrages" by passing a 30-day embargo on all shipping, foreign and domestic, in American harbors.
 In the meantime, the British government had issued an order in council partially repealing effects of the November order.
 This policy change did not defeat the whole movement for commercial retaliation, but it cooled passions somewhat.
 The embargo was later renewed for a second month, but then was permitted to expire.
 In response to Britain's more conciliatory policies, Washington named Supreme Court Chief Justice John Jay as special envoy to Great Britain in an effort to avoid war.
 This appointment provoked the ire of Jeffersonians.
 Although confirmed by a comfortable margin in the U.S. Senate (18–8), debate on the nomination was bitter.